Grant FAQs

 Who is eligible for the grants?

-The following organisations in the Goldfields-Esperance region are eligible to apply for this latest round of grants:
+The following organisations are eligible to apply:

-- Community organisations
+- community organisations

-- Not for profit organisations
+- not for profit organisations

-- Corporations, including Aboriginal Corporations
+- corporations, including Aboriginal controlled organisations

-- Businesses or organisations that provide access to driving supervision or instruction.
+- businesses or organisations that provide access to driving supervision or instruction.

 If your organisation does not fit within one of the categories listed above, please contact the program team to discuss options.